tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

 S ::= ugly cat | nice poodle | nice beagle | nice terrier ;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-but this way we loose the original architecture, which folded all dog breeds within a dedicated non-terminal symbol, and increases drastically the amount of editing work required.
+but this way we lose the original architecture, which folded all dog breeds within a dedicated non-terminal symbol, and increases drastically the amount of editing work required.

 In order to solve this problem (which is an instance of the wider problem of irregular distribution of probability affecting subproductions), the language offers an operator for **unfolding** non-terminal symbols: